sap-tutorials/Tutorials/tutorials/hcpps-rest-ps-dataset/hcpps-rest-ps-dataset.md

 When registering a dataset, you will define and store the structure of the dataset which will be used by the other services.

-We upload 3 datasets in one of the previous steps, but we will be using the `CashFlow` dataset as an example here.
+You uploaded 3 datasets in one of the previous steps, but here you will be using the `CashFlow` dataset as an example.

 You can replicate the steps for the other 2 datasets.

 This service: